The SNK807 is part of the Seiko 5 series.

 - 37 mm stainless steel case with Hardlex dial window

 - Automatic self-wind movement with analog display.
 Case Back: Skeleton

 One thing that many people agree on is that the SNK807 has a practical case and dial.

 The case is 37mm in diameter and should fit right on most hands.
 It also does not feel too weighty or bulky.
 And since it is made of stainless steel, it should handle everyday use, abrasions, accidental bangs, and falls well.

-The exhibition case back offers ca lear view of the watch’s working mechanism.
+The exhibition skeleton case back offers a clear view of the watch’s working mechanism.
 And like the case, the window feels solid.

 The dial looks very basic and doesn’t have too many unnecessary frills.
 You get classic Arabic hour markers, luminous hands, and a date window.

 Some users nevertheless complain that the luminously isn’t that great, and reading time may be a bit of a challenge in very dark situations.

 Hardwearing and dependable Hardlex crystal